 Thinking of going to Uni? if you are, you're going to need to write a Personal Statement with your UCAS application.
 Stand out from other pupils by having something exciting to put in it.
 Keeping a log of all your adventures will allow you to progress through higher levels in your favourite discipline.
 You could even become an AT instructor, when your old enough (16+ depending on category) that is.
 You could also use your instructor qualifications and earn money on a gap year or during your breaks.
 Want to know more? then scroll to the bottom of this page and read the section about what the Cadet Centre for Adventurous Training (CCAT) has to offer (or go direct to their website by clicking on the link above, to find out straight from the horses mouth).

 The excitement is all too much, where and when is AT camp?

-The next proposed AT camp will hopefully be in: TBC.
+The next proposed AT camp will hopefully be in: Swynnerton Training Camp, Eccleshall

 What activities are you offering?

-The provisional activities will hopefully be: rock climbing (on proper rock), hillwalking and mountain biking around a national park.
-Other activities might include cultural visit, bowling, go-karting and a theme park or water park.
+The provisional activities will hopefully be: rock climbing (on proper rock), kayaking, bushcraft and mountain biking around a national park.

 How much will it cost and how do I sign up?

-It is estimated to cost around £TBC (depending on economies of scale), which includes the travel ), food & accommodation and all the activities.
+It is estimated to cost £250 (depending on economies of scale), which includes the travel, food and accommodation and all the activities.

 To sign up, click on the 'Apply Here' button.
-Places will be limited to 30 cadets on a first come first serve basis, moderated with weekly attendance history.
-Once the trip is confirmed we will require a non-refundable deposit of £TBC to secure your place.
+Places will be limited to 24 cadets on a first come first serve basis, moderated with weekly attendance history.
+Once the trip is confirmed we will require a non-refundable deposit of £125 to secure your place.
 Reserve places are allowed and will be offered in order of priority of signing up.